vartanbeno/sentiment-web-crawler/README.md

-    -m, --max                       set maximum number of pages to scrape (default 10) -rs, --remove-stopwords         remove stopwords from the index -nf, --no-follow                do not follow extracted links -skip, --skip-crawl             skip crawl, use index from most recent run
+    -m, --max                       set maximum number of pages to scrape (default 10) -rs, --remove-stopwords         remove stopwords from the index -nf, --no-follow                do not follow extracted links -wiki, --wikipedia-only         the crawler will only crawl English Wikipedia articles -skip, --skip-crawl             skip crawl, use index from most recent run
 ```